Writing Tests

 Testing is an Ethical Responsibility

 Faulty software can cause real damage.
 You may recall the story of the Therac 25 radiation therapy machine from Week 2.
 That's an example where inadequate testing directly caused loss of life.
-Though the stakes aren't always quite that high, bugs can also cause security/privacy failures, and significant loss of time, productivity, or revenue.
+Although the stakes aren't always quite that high, bugs can also cause security/privacy failures, and significant loss of time, productivity, or revenue.

 Learning to test and debug is part of learning to program.
-Testing and debugging are not extra work that will hopefully not be necessary; they are always part of the process!
+Testing and debugging are not “extra work” that will hopefully not be necessary; they are always part of the process!

 It's also good for your grade!